praj-bellakka/tp/docs/UserGuide.md

 Throughout this user guide, we will be using the following styles and terminologies:
 - The alert symbol (⚠️) denotes things that you should take note of when using FitNUS or reading this user guide.
-- Text with a `highlight` indicates code that can be entered by you into the app.
+- Text with a `highlight` indicate code that can be entered by you into the app.
 - Text in **bold** indicate important information.

 Each command that can be entered by you is accompanied by an example.
 A screenshot has been provided for every command.
 The layout of the screenshots provided below is as such: